 Do shaving creams for men expire?

-Expiration dates vary from one product to the next.
 Typically a shaving cream will last for a couple of years if left unopened, while the past-open expiration date will be between six to 12 months.
 Look for a tiny logo of a product container on the back of your shaving cream, which should have a number (one to 12) and a letter (M for months, Y for years) typed inside of it.
-So, if it says 6M, that means its ingredients and efficacy are guaranteed for six months after the open date.

 What is the difference between men’s and women’s shaving cream?

 Hair grows differently from one person to the next and from one body part to the next, so men’s and women’s formulas aren’t typically different besides the scent they include.
-(Classic men’s scents tend to be woodier, with sandalwood as the most common choice.)
 The main thing both men and women should shop for is a shaving cream that targets the type of hair they’re trying to remove.
-For example, if a man has a coarse, curly beard, he will want something that helps soften skin and hair and prevents ingrown hairs.

 What ingredients should you look for in a men’s shaving cream?